mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/use-case-oci-upi.md

 #### Create manifests for OCI Cloud Controller Manager

-The steps in this section describes how to customize the OpenShift installation providing the Cloud Controller Manager manifests to be added in the bootstrap process.
+The steps in this section describe how to customize the OpenShift installation providing the Cloud Controller Manager manifests to be added in the bootstrap process.

 !!! warning "Info"
-    This guide is based in the OCI CCM v1.26.0.
+    This guide is based on the OCI CCM v1.26.0.
 You must read the [project documentation](https://github.com/oracle/oci-cloud-controller-manager)
     for more information.